Jelly Boy

 Jelly Boy is a platform game developed by Probe Software for the Super Nintendo Entertainment System and Game Boy.
 It was published in Europe in 1995 by Ocean Software.

 Gameplay

-Jelly Boy puts the player in the control of a jelly baby with morphing powers.
+Jelly Boy puts the player in the control of a Jelly Baby with morphing powers.
 His quest is to find various items inside a factory so that the elevator doorman will allow him to meet the person in charge.
 The most important items are musical notes, which serve both as an extra life (at 100 notes) as well as a one-hit shield (after a collision, the notes are lost, and further collisions result in death).

 Release

-The game was a Super Famicom PAL version, and was planned for release in October 1994 on the Super Nintendo Entertainment System, but was delayed.
-A Sega Genesis version was cancelled.
+The game was a PAL exclusive, and was planned for release in October 1994 in North America, but was delayed.
+A Sega Mega Drive version was cancelled.
 In July 2021, Jelly Boy was added to the Nintendo Classics service.

 Reception

-In 1995, Total! ranked Jelly Boy 73rd on their Top 100 SNES Games writing: "On the surface this platformer seems basic but the challenge is big and it’s strangely gripping."
+In 1995, Total! ranked Jelly Boy 73rd on their Top 100 SNES Games writing: "On the surface this platformer seems basic but the challenge is big and it's strangely gripping."